January 1, 2015

 317.202.2280, ext.
 11 or firstname.lastname@example.org

-Similar to last year, the highest number of moves occurred in California, Texas and Florida.
-California comes in at the top with more than 14,500 moves in 2013, which accounts for 19 percent of total interstate moves.
-North Dakota had the highest percentage of inbound moves, with 67 percent of all moves being inbound.
-Connecticut experienced the highest percentage of outbound moves totaling 60 percent while New York was close behind with 59 percent.
+For the third consecutive year, the highest number of moves involved California, Texas and Florida.
+Coming in at the top for 2014 is California with 13,967 moves, followed by Texas with a close second of 13,137 moves and then Florida with 10,226 moves.
+For the second consecutive year, North Dakota had the highest percentage of inbound moves, with 64 percent of all moves being inbound.
+The state of New York experienced the highest percentage of outbound moves totaling 61 percent, coming in just above Illinois and Delaware.

-In 2013, the total number of interstate and inter-province moves reached 77,308, up from 73,256 in 2012.
-In addition, regional trends show the most significant changes occurred in the Northern and Western states:
+In 2014, the total number of interstate and inter-provincial moves reached 76,979, slightly down from 77,308 in 2013.
+In addition, regional trends show changes occurred in the West, Northeast, South and Midwest.
+The most significant changes took place in the Canadian Provinces.

 How status is determined